 - Increased stem cell production and regeneration of tissue.

 - Protection against age-related degeneration such as cardiovascular disease, diabetes, hypertension, cancer, and neurodegeneration (think dementia and Alzheimer’s).

-There are many approaches to fasting – you may have heard about intermittent fasting which is all the rage.
-The fasting mimicking diet is a bit different, because you actually get to eat AND get the benefits of fasting.
-How do we know this?
-There’s a huge amount of research behind it.
-In fact there’s more research behind this approach then there is behind intermittent fasting.
+There are many approaches to fasting – for example, you may have heard about intermittent fasting which is all the rage.
+The fasting mimicking diet is a bit

 The FMD is easier to do than other forms of fasting and actually gets better results with all of the above markers.
 Check out this comparison chart: